grantmcdermott/etwfe/cran-comments.md

 This is a resubmission.
 In this version I have:

+* Converted the DESCRIPTION title field to title case.
+* Added <doi:...> citation links to the DESCRIPTION description field.

+## Previous submission(s)

 * Converted the DESCRIPTION title to title case, as well as shortened it.
 * Updated the Date field in the DESCRIPTION file.
 * Used the CRAN MIT LICENSE file template, with appropriate reference from the DESCRIPTION file.